Iona Fyfe: Music

-Fyfe sings in English and Doric Scots, and translates English songs into Doric.
-She is a member of the Iona Fyfe Trio.
+Fyfe sings in the Iona Fyfe Trio.
 Her music has been played on BBC Radio Scotland, BBC Radio 2, and BBC Radio nan Gàidheal.
-Her choice of country and western was inspired by Jane Turriff, who came from the north east of Scotland and recorded an album of country and western covers.
+Her country and western choice was inspired by north east Scotland singer Jane Turriff, who recorded an album of country and western covers.

-Her first solo album, Away From My Window, was recorded with various other artists, such as Tim Edey and Luc McNally.
+Her first solo album, Away From My Window, was recorded with guests Tim Edey and Luc McNally.

-In December 2020, Fyfe released her Scots translation of Christina Rossetti's Christmas song, In the Bleak Midwinter.
-After she was unable to choose Scots as the language for her song's metadata, she publicly asked music streaming service Spotify to add Scots to the languages available to describe uploaded songs.
-In March 2021, Spotify added Scots to their list of languages.
+In December 2020, Fyfe released a Scots version of Christina Rossetti's In the Bleak Midwinter.
+Unable to choose Scots as a language for her song's metadata, she petitioned Spotify to add Scots to the available languages descriptions.
+In March 2021, Spotify added Scots to their list.

 In 2016, Fyfe was a semi-finalist of the BBC Radio 2 Young Folk Award.
 In 2017 and 2021, she was a finalist of the BBC Radio Scotland Young Traditional Musician award.
 Also in 2017, she won the Molloy Award.
 In 2018, she won "Scots Singer of the Year" at the MG ALBA Scots Trad Music Awards.

 In January 2021, Fyfe signed a petition opposing the UK government's plans to exclude professional musicians from their list of workers permitted to enter the EU without a visa, claiming the plans would make touring Europe "financially unviable".

 In April 2021, Fyfe released a rendition of "The Northern Lights", the unofficial anthem of Aberdeen F.C., after being commissioned by the club.

 Politics

 Fyfe supports an independent Scottish republic.
-"In my opinion, Scotland should be a sovereign nation, not under rule of monarchy," she said.
-"We should have a duly elected head of state.
-Coming from Aberdeenshire, I completely understand the draw and intrigue of the royal family, but cannot possibly stand by and support this whilst many families in the region struggle to afford to live.
+"Coming from Aberdeenshire, I completely understand the draw and intrigue of the royal family, but cannot possibly stand by and support this whilst many families in the region struggle to afford to live.
 The monarchy is outdated and not fit for purpose."